berndporr/deepNeuronalFilter/README.md

 Use the Esc key on the interactive window to close the program safely and avoid corrupted files.

 ## Final results
-The output data will be saved in the `cppData` folder for all subjects.
+The output data will be saved in the `results` folder for all subjects.
 You can then use the provided python scripts to plot and analyse the final results.